kylefmohr/pysky/README.md

 If a session is found in the database, the Bluesky API is not called to establish a new session.
 If on the first (or any subsequent) use of this session the API responds with an `ExpiredToken` error, a new session is established and saved to bsky_session.
 The API call is automatically repeated with the new token.

-You can also call `bsky.post` for endpoints that require it.
+In addition to `bsky.get()` you can also call `bsky.post()` for endpoints that require it.
 This code will create a post from your account:

 ```python
 from datetime import datetime, timezone